START OF THE FLU SEASON

 The HCSP (Haut conseil de la santé publique) also recommends vaccinations for pregnant women regardless of term and obese people with a body mass index greater than or equal to 40.

-For those who do not qualify for the free injection (note that the usual percentage is still reimbursed by the state), simply buy your own vaccine at the chemist for around 7 euros and make an appointment with a local doctor or nurse to administer it.
+For those who do not qualify for the free injection (note that the usual percentage is still reimbursed by the state), simply buy your own vaccine at the chemist for around 7 euros and make an appointment with a local doctor or a district nurse to administer it.
 Anybody can do this.
+You do not have to have a carte vitale.

 |Visit www.grippenet.fr for more information, news of regional epidemics etc.|